gmvoit/just-the-docs/Extensions.md

 has_children: true
 ---

-# Notebooks
+# Extensions

-These pages present applications of the **ExpCGM** framework for modeling galactic atmospheres.
+These pages present extensions of the basic **ExpCGM** framework for users seeking to customize their models of galactic atmospheres.

-{: .warning}
-There are not yet any applications presented in this section of the website.